-As an environmentalist living in New York, advocating for what I knew was best for Mother Earth had been easier than I initially imagined.
+As an environmentalist and counselor living in New York, my counseling and advocating efforts cover what was best for nature: walking and biking.

 You see, there were already far too many people who owned cars in this concrete jungle.
-The taxis that littered the streets added to the traffic jams that undoubtedly took place during rush hours.
-Thus, the most practical decision was for me to bike from my apartment to the office.
+The taxis that littered the streets added to the traffic jams.
+Thus, the most practical decision was for me to bike or walk from my apartment to the office.

-When the pandemic occurred, I gave my employees a chance to work from home.
-It was safer that way for their families than letting them come to the office all the time.
+When the COVID-19 pandemic occurred, I gave my employees a chance to work from home.
+It was safer that way for their families than letting them come to the office all the time and encounter the COVID-19.
 Some people agreed to do that, but others did not since they had too much work.

-I was among those individuals who decided to continue going to the office despite the lockdown rules.
-My reason was that I owned the firm, and I knew the people who worked for me, so I would most likely be safe from virus transmission.
-I would wear a mask as I cycled to work every day, but I would take it off as soon as my bike stopped in front of the building.
+I was among those individuals who decided to continue going to the office despite the COVID-19 lockdown rules.
+My reason was that I owned the firm, and I knew the people who worked for me, so I would most likely be safe from coronavirus transmission.
+I would wear an anti-coronavirus mask as I cycled to work every day, but I would take it off as soon as my bike stopped in front of the building.

 Ordeals Of A COVID-19 Patient

-Without any surprises there, I also happened to be one of the people who got the coronavirus.
-I did not want to believe it at first because I did not feel any symptoms, but then they began to show up the next day.
+Without any surprises there, I also happened to be one of the people who got the COVID-19.
+I did not want to believe I got COVID-19 at first because I did not feel any symptoms, but then the COVID-19 began to show up the next day.

 I woke up with my entire body aching – as if I worked out for more than eight hours the other day.
 Then, I took a deep breath, but I ended up dry coughing.
 Sometime in the night, my temperature spiked for a few hours before going back down again.